 - volunteers for non-profit organizations, and

-Due to the very limited application of a minimum wage exemption, check the legislation and/or contact the Employment Standards Division for more information.
+Due to the very limited application of a minimum wage exemption, check the legislation and/or contact Employment Standards for more information.

 Reporting for Duty Pay

-Most employees receive a minimum payment (called reporting for duty pay) every time they report for work, other than for overtime.
-Employees who report to work must receive at least three hours pay at the employee's hourly wage, even if there is no work to do or the employee works for less than three hours.
+Most employees receive a minimum payment (called reporting for duty pay) every time they physically report for work away from home at their employer’s workplace, other than for overtime.
+Employees who report to work must receive at least three hours pay at the employee's hourly wage, even if the employee works for less than three hours.

 Reporting for Duty Pay and Overtime

 Employees called in to work overtime receive their overtime pay rate for each hour worked.
 Reporting for duty pay rules do not apply to overtime work.